khrulenko/dewais_github_search/README.md

 ## Pay attention:

 It's allowed to make up to 60 requests per hour.
-To be able to make more requests follow instructions from `src/common/api` or use [LINK TO APP PREVIEW](https://dewais-github-search.vercel.app/)
+To be able to make more requests follow instructions from `src/common/api`